wp-plugins/nomorecaptchas/readme.txt

 In other words, it protects the pages where you would normally place a Captcha code.

-= What do I need to install NoMoreCaptchas? = Installing NoMoreCaptchas is easy.
-All you need are the plugin zip file and your License Key.

-To get your License Key, register your site with us at http://nomorecaptchas.com/register/.
-As soon as you do, we'll send you a license key and a unique download link.

-Registering allows us to create a unique key for your site that will make your NoMoreCaptchas keeps spam bots away and only allows humans through the door.
+= How can I tell if NoMoreCaptchas is working? = Seeing NoMoreCaptchas in action is believing, and there's no better place to see it happen than your Dashboard, located at http://nomorecaptchas.com/customer-dashboard/.
+If you have a free version of NoMoreCaptchas, you'll see the last 400 actions.
+If you're one of your subscribers (thanks!) you'll be able to customize your view.

+To log in to your NoMoreCaptchas Dashboard, visit the Customer Dashboard page (http://nomorecaptchas.com/customer-dashboard/) and enter your Authenticating Code and the domain you registered.

 = I'm still getting spam, what's happening? =
 If NoMoreCaptchas is properly installed (see above) and you are able to see your dashboard, there are a few possible issues: